rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

     !!! warning "WARNING"
         This quick deployment will expose TCP port 5001 to clients external to your host.
-Make sure your network is properly secured.
+Make sure your network is properly protected.

 === "Using Industrial Edge"

     1. **Download the Edgeshark application:**

-        Download the <a href="https://github.com/siemens/edgeshark/releases/latest" target="_blank">latest `.zip` file</a> from the project's releases section.
+        Download the <a href="https://github.com/siemens/edgeshark/releases/latest" target="_blank">latest `.zip` file</a> in the project releases section.

     2. **Extract the file:**

-        Unzip the `edgeshark.app` file contained in the `.zip` file.
+        Unzip the `edgeshark.app` file contained in the `.zip` archive.

     3. **Import to the IEM:**